madebykind/madebykind-v3/content/work/nottingham-trent-university.md

   </div>
 </div>

-{{< figure wrapperclass="" src="work-ntu-wireframes.jpg" alt="An over the shoulder photograph of a computer screen.
+{{< figure wrapperclass="pb-10 lg:pb-20 xl:pb-30" src="work-ntu-wireframes.jpg" alt="An over the shoulder photograph of a computer screen.
 The screen has blue and white 'wireframe' style designs of web templates on it" >}}

 <!-- Text left -->
 <div class="w-full grid grid-cols-12 gap-x-2.5 gap-y-6 lg:gap-6 xl:gap-8">